-Before start read all Ruby Bridges quotes, you can learn more about Ruby Bridges from Wikipedia.
+Before start read all the best Ruby Bridges quotes, you can learn more about Ruby Bridges from Wikipedia.
+She is American activist born in September 8, 1954 and first African-American girl attend all white school.

 Each and every one of us is born with a clean heart.
 Our babies know nothing about hate or racism.
 But soon they begin to learn – and only from us.
 We keep racism alive.
 We pass it on to our children.
 We owe it to our children to help them keep their clean start.